james-oldfield/react-rpg/README.md

 **react-rpg** replicates a similar grid photo structure to that which Instagram implements with their webapp.

+### v2.0

+**N.B**: The `link` prop is depreciated - instead, pass a callback function to the `clickHandler` prop.
+This function receives the URL and React's synthetic event object for your disposal.

 ## how

 To use in a react project, first, install via npm: